 Designers like to take their inspiration from nature.
 The next palette has roots in nature as well as a basis in color theory.
 It starts with sky blue walls and adds lime green for the décor.
 Not only are those nature-based colors, but they’re analogous, or next to each other, on the color wheel.
 Analogous palettes are soothing.

-For the rest of the paint and décor, stick with your nature inspiration.
+For the rest of the paint and décor, stick with your natural inspiration.
 For instance, brown or natural beige could work for décor and trim respectively.
 White and off-white are simple neutrals that could complement this scheme, too.

 Blue and Purple